 - Contracted vendors shall be required to provide proof of insurance naming the County of Chester.

-- Sponsor must ensure that all activities comply with local laws applicable to noise abatement.
+- Applicant must ensure that all activities comply with local laws applicable to noise abatement.

-- If music and/or announcements will be broadcast, Sponsor must submit a layout map prior to the event with all site location(s) for all amplified sound systems.
+- If music and/or announcements will be broadcast, Applicant must submit a layout map to the event with all site location(s) for all amplified sound systems with application.
 The volume level should not be audible from a distance of more than 100 feet.
 If a County official determines noise levels exceeds allowable levels or stimulates the crowd, the event organizers may be required to stop and/or lessen the noise level.
 Allowable levels are determined by Township ordinances and Chester County guidelines.

 - Banners, signs and similar displays are regulated by rules and regulations.
-County staff must authorize the number and location of these items, which must be removed at the completion of the event.
 Exterior signs and banners on public roadways may be subject to municipal sign ordinances.

 - The County may require additional rangers to be on-duty throughout the event, in which additional fees apply.

-- Sponsor is responsible for the overnight security of the equipment and event structures.
+- Applicant is responsible for the overnight security of the equipment and event structures.

 - If event staffing or security is present at an event site overnight, an overnight security plan will be required detailing personnel, contact phone numbers, and other pertinent information.

-- Sponsor shall provide first-aid station(s) and capable assistance to handle injuries during event.
-Sponsor shall notify the ranger on duty of all injuries.
+- Applicant shall provide first-aid station(s) and capable assistance to handle injuries during event.
+Applicant shall notify the ranger on duty of all injuries.

 - Participants shall abide by Safety Requirements for Trail Events.